 The communicative method belief is that it is important to not be restricted by a specific Spanish language textbook.
 Never feel that textbooks must be used from cover to cover.
 They should only be used as tool, as a starting-point.
 With a little inspiration and imagination, a Spanish language textbook can be manipulated and rendered for a more communicative purpose.
 Teachers must free themselves from it, rely more on their own command of language and professional expertise as to what linguistic items, skills, idioms, phrases, words, need to be drilled, exploited and extended.

-Before you start classes you will receive valuable information about learning strategies, tips for language learners, the grammatical and functional contents of each level, more info about our language methodology, a list of cultural and social activities offered at our Spanish Schools and information about ecotourism in Boquete and Bocas del Toro.
+Before you start classes you'll receive valuable information about learning strategies, tips for language learners, the grammatical and functional contents of each level, more info about our language methodology, a list of cultural and social activities offered at our Spanish Schools and information about ecotourism in Boquete, Panama City and Bocas del Toro.

-Once you start classes you will receive a chronogram detailing what you will be learning.
-A large part of the study material is presented in the form of practical activities and exercises through which you will learn to understand and speak Spanish almost without noticing.
+Once you start classes you'll receive a chronogram detailing what you'll be learning.
+A large part of the study material is presented in the form of practical activities and exercises through which you'll learn to understand and speak Spanish almost without noticing.
 In class, we also make use of audio-visual materials.
-The largest part of the material is worked on in class, although you will be expected to do some homework and continue practicing your Spanish outside of the classroom.
+The largest part of the material is worked on in class, although you'll be expected to do some homework and continue practicing your Spanish outside of the classroom.